gdscwm/Teachable-Machine/README.md

 Look at the model output and test selecting different images.
 See how accurate the classification is.

 Select 'Export' model and download the Tensorflow Keras model.
-This converts the model to a keras .h5 model which can further make challenges to with Python.
+This converts the model to a keras .h5 model which you can further make challenges to with Python.

 Open up VS Code or another Python IDE.
 Open the model and data set in the same directory.

 ## Write the model code:

+Create a python file and name it model.py
+Important: make sure the dataset, python file, and keras.h5 model are in the same directory/Python project.

 To install Tensorflow, run: